PickMyHorse/ExcelTools/README.md

 # ExcelTools
-Write for my friend XueBa to handle pipeline Excel datas.

 The code is to split the Excel by different key words of one column.
 How to use it: